bryanbrunetti/takeaway/README.md

 ### Optional Flags

 - `-move`: Path to move organized files to (enables date-based organization YYYY/MM/DD)
-- `-output`: Path where cleaned files should be placed (required if -move not used)
+- `-output`: Path where cleaned files should be placed (only used with -move, ignored for in-place updates)
 - `-dry-run`: Simulate the process without making any changes
 - `-workers`: Number of concurrent workers (default: 4)